 Duffy’s speaker refers to the moon as “a bounced ball”.
 This is a light-hearted and simple way to think of the celestial body.
 It was bounced, in the “black park” and never came back down again.
 Or, perhaps, it is ready to come back to earth, only to rocket back up into space, at any moment.
 There is a childishness to this proffered understanding of the world that is meant to improve one’s mood and movements through the dark.

 In the next three lines of ‘The Dark’, the speaker concludes her thought.
 She adds to the previous statements, telling the reader that if they consider the dark a “black park” and the moon a “bounced ball” then there is no reason to be “frightened”.
 These two things hold no mysteries or dangers.
 The fourth line is enjambed, and through its relatively long length, contrasted with line five.
 A reader has to move down to the fifth line in order to conclude the phrase.
 The brevity of the fifth line pushes a reader immediately into the sixth.

 The sixth and last line of ‘The Dark’ is at first humorous, but when one looks beneath the surface there is a lot to unpack.
 In parenthesis, Duffy suggests that there is still something to be afraid of, “aliens”.
 These creatures, which are unknowable to humanity at our contemporary moment, and throughout history, are separate from the “black park”.
 They are unaccounted for in Duffy’s simplistic re-understanding of the world.

-On a larger scale, the aliens represent the unknown; that which humanity can not predict or prepare for.
+On a larger scale, the aliens represent the unknown; which humanity can not predict or prepare for.
 They are the mystery element that might be introduced into one’s life that changes everything.
-It is not exactly aliens Duffy is introducing into the poem, but that which humanity, or one single human being, did not account for.
+It is not exactly aliens Duffy is introducing into The Dark, but that which humanity, or one single human being, did not account for.